Event information

 Joe Boswell, editor GC powerlist series, Legal 500

-Joe Boswell has been a part of the Legal 500’s editorial team, specialising in the in-house legal community, for almost a decade.
-He now heads The Powerlist team, acting as chief editor for the over 40 separate editions of the GC Powerlist series which serve as The Legal 500’s flagship title celebrating the world’s top in-house counsel.
+Joe Boswell has been a part of Legal 500’s editorial team, specialising in the in-house legal community, for almost a decade.
+He now heads The Powerlist team, acting as chief editor for the over 40 separate editions of the GC Powerlist series which serve as Legal 500’s flagship title celebrating the world’s top in-house counsel.
 He is also head of the international events content team.

 During the course of researching for the GC Powerlist series, Boswell has interviewed a vast number of world-renowned general counsel, chief legal officers, and legal directors about overcoming the challenges they face, their legal innovations, and how they see the general counsel role progressing in coming years.
 As well as this, he is a regular speaker at Legal 500 summits, roundtables, award ceremonies and other events, and often writes in-depth reports on business and legal issues.